OutWooods/memory-gatsby/project-plan.md

 [] Add better url for site

+Now do all the refactoring and testing

 -- Alpha Trial

 [] Add a graphing library to show data on cards

+[] Show current card plan for week (and following months)

+[] Set one big review day (or choices of algorithm)

 [] Write brief guide to site